 Detmerode Church and Parish Centre

-The building completed in 1933 as Paimio Sanatorium was of key importance to the international career of architects Alvar and Aino Aalto.
+The building completed in 1933 as Paimio Sanatorium was of key importance to the international career of architects Alvar Aalto and Aino Marsio-Aalto.
 Together with Vyborg Library, completed two years later, it gave the Aaltos an international profile.
 Finnish architecture was no longer merely the receiver of influences from outside.

 The building, constructed on the basis of their win in an architectural competition resolved in 1929, was ground breaking.
 A tuberculosis sanatorium was particularly suitable for a building which followed the tenets of the new Functionalism, where bold concrete structures and state-of-the-art building services were inseparable elements of architecture and practicality.

-Aalto designed the interior colour scheme, including the yellow floors in the main staircase, the colourful walls in the corridors, the dark ceilings in the patients’ rooms and the orange balcony rails, in conjunction with the decorative artist Eino Kauria.
+Alvar Aalto and Aino Marsio-Aalto designed the interior colour scheme, including the yellow floors in the main staircase, the colourful walls in the corridors, the dark ceilings in the patients’ rooms and the orange balcony rails, in conjunction with the decorative artist Eino Kauria.

 The entire building complex, grouped together in several parts according to use, was constructed in accordance with Aalto’s philosophy, right down to the smallest details of the furniture.
 As far as the loose furniture was concerned, a good many items designed specifically for the sanatorium were used, as well as standard products which were already available.
 According to the idea of standardisation, which belonged to the spirit of the times, these items were also planned for use elsewhere – for example, many of the light fittings ended up in the catalogue of the Taito metalworks.